-More than 500 students have participated as fellows in the South School on Internet Governance during the five face to face meetings held in 2009 (Buenos Aires), 2010 (Sao Paulo), 2011 (México), 2012 (Bogotá) and 2013 (Panamá).
+More than 700 students have participated as fellows in the South School on Internet Governance during the six face to face meetings held in 2009 (Buenos Aires), 2010 (Sao Paulo), 2011 (México), 2012 (Bogotá) and 2013 (Panamá) and 2014 (Port of Spain, Trinidad and Tobago).
 All students received fellowship to attend the school thanks to the contribution of many companies and organizations that support this initiative.
-In Bogotá there was also remote participation with an average of 2000 remote attendees.

-The fellows in the face to face training course came from the following countries:
+The fellows in the six face to face training course came from the following countries:

 The SSIG fellowship program covers all expenses including the course, hotel, meals, course materials and social activities.
-The fellowship does not cover air transportation to the city where the SSIG takes place, visas, travel insurance and taxis to airports.
+The fellowship does not cover air transportation to the city where the SSIG takes place, visa fees (if applicable), travel insurance and taxis to airports.